WangLabBig/regenie-weight/README.md

 We implemented the function: **Assign unique weight for SNP** *(support +/-float weights)*

-Use this function, you just need to:
+To use this function, you just need to:
 - Annotation file: add 4th column which represents weight for SNP, seperated by '\t'
 - additional option:  "--weight"